Dave-lab12/hi-chat-frontend/README.md

 # Hi chat 📹

-This project was made via Reactjs and SocketIO the main functionality is video chat with other people realtime by sending video id
+This project was made via Reactjs and SocketIO the main functionality is video chat with other people real time by sending video id

 ## Running the project